Pluto8195/PhotometricStereo/README.md

 ## Uses

-For a particular art peice choose 3 photos under different lighting conditions were the camera and subject do not more (are aligned)
+For a particular art peice choose 3 photos under different lighting conditions where the camera and subject do not move (are aligned)

 Place them in a folder with a name of your choosing, and label the images (*_1.jpg, _2.jpg, _3.jpg*)